PlanetQuest

 Who are the people of PlanetQuest?

 See the "People" section.
 The main people are astronomers whose expertise is extrasolar planet detection, engineers whose expertise is signal detection statistics, computer scientists whose expertise is distributed computing, educators whose expertise is fun in science learning, and business people whose expertise is creative support of a worldwide observatory and educational system.
+Right now we have about a dozen volunteers donating various percentages of their time.
+We are all looking forward to gearing up to full time work on PlanetQuest as soon as funding for this can be established.

 How can I send questions in to PlanetQuest?